reproto/reproto/doc/spec.md

   * Fairly advanced type system, allowing for better expressiveness.
   * Can provide statically compiled compiler for most major platforms.
   * LR(1) parser support is not very mature :(, I miss ANTLR.
+* Per-project (not definition) language extensions might be needed
+  * e.g. drop a heroic.reproto file in the project (in the right location), and pick up any extensions defined in it that allows the module to better integrate into the project.

 # reProto Specification

+## Introduction

+reProto is geared towards being an expressive and productive protocol specification.

+The choice of using a DSL over something existing like JSON or YAML is an attempt to improve the signal-to-noise ratio.
+Concise markup, and relatively intuitive syntax means that more effort can be spent on designing good models.

+A good benchmark for a DSL is to measure how easily it is to visualize both the JSON and the target source a given declaration corresponds to.

 A .reproto file has the following general syntax: